Advertisement

 Paint Brush

-that gives you the painting results you're after, whether you work in oils, acrylic or watercolor.
+Know-How to select the brushes that gives you the painting results you're after, whether you work in oils, acrylic or watercolor.
 No other piece of an artist's equipment is more important than a quality, responsive brush.
 You may have a beautifully prepared canvas, perfect working light, brilliant pigments and a sturdy easel.
 But if your brush doesn't perform, chances are that your painting won't be as good as it could be.
 After all, the brush is the tool that most directly transfers your ideas, your touch and your passion onto the canvas or paper.

 If your brushes aren't performing up to expectations, you'll probably waste a lot of time and effort, and lose the thread of what you're doing in the process.
 Fighting your brushes to get the effect you want isn't worth the battle, and with the quality and quantity of choices available now, it's not necessary, either.